layandreas/personal-blog/content/posts/scraping-wg-gesucht-part-i.md

 ## Our Goal

-Finding affordable appartments is hard.
+Finding affordable apartments is hard.
 We may not be able to influence rental prices but at least we can bring some transparency into the market.
-Our goal: We want to collect appartment listings with corresponding meta information like rental prices, square meters and location.
+Our goal: We want to collect apartment listings with corresponding meta information like rental prices, square meters and location.
 To achieve this we will:

 1. Crawl [wg-gesucht.de](https://www.wg-gesucht.de/)
 2. Write the results to a `sqlite` database